tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-data-catalog.md

 |---|---
 Sku | Either "Free" or "Standard" (case matters).
 Link to our pricing page that describes what this means.
 Units|  Billing granularity for Standard SKU.
 One unit represents 100 allowed users.
 Must be set to value greater than 0 if enableAutomaticUnitAdjustment is false.
 Must be set to 0 if enableAutomaticUnitAdjustment is true.
-enableAutomaticUnitAdjustment| Noolean setting which determines if units should be automatically calculated.
+enableAutomaticUnitAdjustment| Boolean setting which determines if units should be automatically calculated.
 This setting must be set to true in order to use security groups in the admin or allow list.
 Admins| List of catalog administrators: <br/> - upn: Universal Principal Name of the account <br/> - objectId: Azure Active Directory Object ID of the account <br/>
 Users| list of catalog users: <br/> - upn/objectId same as above